NTNU-BIDATA-IDATG1003-2023/mappe-idatg1003-traindispatchsystem-jonas-birkeli/README.md

 ## Project description

-Train dispatch system, where the user can add trains, add wagons to trains, and remove wagons from trains.
-The user can also print out the trains and wagons in the system.
+Train dispatch system, where the user can view traindepartures, add traindepartures, search for and select traindepartures, and perform certain actions on the selected traindeparture.

 ## Project structure